-148 For a further discussion of the duty owed to child NCRUs see section 4 above at 55.
+$^{^{148}}$ For a further discussion of the duty owed to child NCRUs see section 4 above at 55.

-In Idaho and Ohio, the recreational use legislation on its face appears to exclude any liability whatsoever in relation to injuries sustained to recreational users on premises.
+149 In Idaho and Ohio, the recreational use legislation on its face appears to exclude any liability whatsoever in relation to injuries sustained to recreational users on premises.
 However, the Supreme Court of Idaho has ruled that the Idaho statute does not preclude liability of an owner for wilful or wanton conduct (Jacobsen v.
 City of Rathdrum, 766 P.2d 736, 739-40 (Idaho 1988).)
-The courts in Ohio have concluded that since the statute expressly provides that there is no duty owed by an occupier to a recreational user, there can be no breach of duty and therefore no liability even for wanton or wilful miscon duct: Fetherolf v.
+The courts in Ohio have concluded that since the statute expressly provides that there is no duty owed by an occupier to a recreational user, there can be no breach of duty and therefore no liability even for wanton or wilful misconduct: Fetherolf v.
 Ohio (Dept. of Natural Resources), 454 N.E.2d 564 (Ohio Ct.
 App.
 1982); Phillips v.
 Ohio (Dept. Of Natural Resources), 498 N.E.2d 230.
 We rejected the complete exclusion of liability as an option.

-the land that is subject to the agricultural disposition shall be determined as if the person entering the land were a trespasser.150 b.
+11.1 The liability of a holder of an agricultural disposition issued under the Public Lands Act in respect of a person who, under section 59.1 of the Public Lands Act and the applicable regulations, enters and uses the land that is subject to the agricultural disposition shall be determined as if the person entering the land were a trespasser.150 b.
 Other Jurisdictions i.
 Canada

-[187] Presumably if the NCRU is an adult, the liability of an agricultural disposition holder is limited to damages for death or injury resulting from their wilful or reckless conduct.
-As noted above, we are assuming that this provision leaves the current duty owed to a child trespasser under section 13 intact.
-151
+^[187] Presumably if the NCRU is an adult, the liability of an agricultural disposition holder is limited to damages for death or injury resulting from their wilful or reckless conduct.
+As noted above, we are assuming that this provision leaves the current duty owed to a child trespasser under section 13 intact.151